12 January 1971

 26 November 1978

-Episode #192 - Archie is caught between sympathy and self-preservation when the "other woman" from his past really needs his help.
-Janis Paige guest stars as Denise, the attractive waitress who was the other half of an evening that Archie - and Edith - will always remember.
+Archie is caught between sympathy and self-preservation when the "other woman" from his past really needs his help.
+Her name is Denise and she's the attractive waitress who was the other half of an evening that Archie - and Edith - will always remember.

 3 December 1978